 - Apply instructions in RDA Chapters 8 and 9 to the encoding of authority data, authorized and variant access points

 - Understand changes to RDA affecting the creating of authority data and access points

 - Explain how linked data and URIs will change relationships between bibliographic and authority data

 Catalogers with experience in creating MARC bibliographic records using RDA instructions

 - Familiarity with RDA instructions for describing manifestations and items

 - Homework will be assigned after each session.

 - It is designed for individual participation; each individual must register.

-- Visit BigBlueButton's detailed requirements page for in-depth information.
+- Visit BigBlueButton's detailed requirements page or BigBlueButton's Mobile FAQ's for more in-depth information.

 - Access to the RDA Toolkit